Gladstone Regional Council area

 |Gladstone Regional Council area||2016||2011||Change|

-- A larger percentage of resident workers (Accommodation and Food Services) travelled to work by Car, as passenger (15.9% compared to 12.0%)
+- A larger percentage of resident workers who travelled by car, as passenger (15.9% compared to 12.0%)

-- A larger percentage of resident workers (Accommodation and Food Services) travelled to work by Walked only (11.8% compared to 8.3%)
+- A larger percentage of resident workers who walked only (11.8% compared to 8.3%)